-The letters for the name, Jesus, in Greek, add up to the solar number, 888
+The letters for the name, Jesus, in this Greek rendering, add up to the “solar” number, 888

-With gratitude to the math, geometry, architecture, music, and cosmology, in Sun of God, I add the fundamental message in the astrology of our ancestors.
+With gratitude to the math, geometry, architecture, music, and cosmology, in Sun of God, I would like to add a fundamental message that carried within the astrology of our ancestors.

 I AM WHO AM

-The sun represents the center of the personality, the identity, of the individual soul in question.
-This was what Joseph Campbell referred to as, the inborn, sealed-in soul or “intelligible character” of the individual at birth.
+In the depths of this “natal sun” is what Joseph Campbell referred to as, the inborn, sealed-in soul or “intelligible character” of the individual at birth.

 Birthchart of James Joyce.

-This idea concerning the sacredness of individual identity is informs Steven Forrest’s 6th principle of evolutionary astrology from his book, Yesterday’s Sky: Astrology and Reincarnation:
+This idea concerning the sacredness of individual identity informs author Steven Forrest’s 6th principle of evolutionary astrology from his book, Yesterday’s Sky: Astrology and Reincarnation:

 Astrology recognizes only 2 absolutes: the irreducible mystery of life, and the uniqueness of each individual viewpoint on that mystery.